davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 ![ForgeryNet face/frame ratio distribution](images/forgery_net_ratios.png)

-Furthermore, the EfficientNet B0 used as a patch extraction backbone was trained in a previous research work on the DFDC and FaceForensics++ datasets.
+Furthermore, the EfficientNet B0 used as a patch extraction backbone was trained in <a href="https://arxiv.org/abs/2107.02612">our previous research work</a> on the DFDC and FaceForensics++ datasets.

 The datasets can be downloaded at the following links:
 - ForgeryNet: https://yinanhe.github.io/projects/forgerynet.html#download